mpelos/virtual-agora/docs/project_spec_2.md

   provider: OpenAI
   model: gpt-4o

-# The Topic Report Agent synthesizes concluded agenda items.
+# The Report Writer Agent handles all long-form report generation.
-# Strong analytical capabilities required for comprehensive reporting.
+# Strong analytical capabilities required for comprehensive iterative reporting.
-topic_report:
+# Must handle both topic reports and final session analysis.
+report_writer:
   provider: Anthropic
   model: claude-3-opus-20240229

-# The Ecclesia Report Agent creates the final session analysis.
-# Premium model recommended for sophisticated cross-topic synthesis.
-ecclesia_report:
-  provider: Google
-  model: gemini-2.5-pro

 # The list of agents that will participate in the discussion.
 # These are the primary debate participants.